lnxjedi/gopherbot/README.md

 ## Features
 * A thread-safe brain with consistency guarantees
-* TOTP support for security-sensitive commands
+* Elevated privilege support for security-sensitive commands
 * Highly-configurable plugins that can be constrained by channels, users, etc.
-* Support for plugins written in Go, Ruby and Bash
+* Support for external script plugins written in Go, Ruby and Bash
 * localhost http/json interface for creating plugin APIs for other languages
 * WaitForReply API for easily creating interactive plugins without complex session/state logic
 * Includes many sample plugins, including knock-knock jokes!